 Alleyn's is one of the country’s leading HMC co-educational day schools, committed to achieving educational excellence within an ethos of strong pastoral care and a vibrant co-curriculum.

-Tracing our roots back to Edward Alleyn’s College of God’s Gift founded in 1619, we moved to our own 30-acre site on Townley Road in 1887 and became fully co-educational in 1976.
+"Tracing our roots back to Edward Alleyn’s College of God’s Gift founded in 1619, we moved to our own 30-acre site on Townley Road in 1887 and became fully co-educational in 1976.
+Alleyn’s is one of the first schools of its type to make the move to full co-education and it remains a hallmark of our ethos that boys and girls should learn and grow together working under and with a body staff who reflect the same value.
 We believe firmly that learning together provides the best framework for boys and girls to excel at school; to discover new ideas, skills and enthusiasms; and to prepare for university, the world of work and life in general.
 A burgeoning series of links with other schools, universities and charities, both locally and overseas, provides further opportunities to enrich that learning in different contexts, and to make new friends.

 "We are very proud of our pupils, who leave us not only with excellent examination results and places at some of the country’s top universities, but also with a strong sense of mutual respect, social responsibility, concern for the needs of others and confidence in their own ability to make a difference."